Dan-Hill95/Localised-Dihedral-Patterns/Continuation/ReadMe.md

 **For a more thorough tutorial in secant continuation and access to the original codes, see https://github.com/danieleavitabile/continuation-spatially-extended-systems-tutorial.**

-Before accessing any of the available folders, you should initialise this code by running
+Rather than accessing any of the available folders, you should initialise this code by running

 Init.m